-Of course you’ll visit Historic Main Street—everyone does, and so should you.
+Of course, you’ll visit Historic Main Street—everyone does, and so should you.
 It’s the main drag of what’s known as “Old Town”.
 If we were gnarly miners in the late 1800s, we’d be drinking in saloons, gambling, and maybe even hanging out in brothels.
 These days, you’ll still find several bars on Main Street, but they’re scattered amongst galleries, high-end shops, and super posh restaurants.
-The area is nestled into the mountains, among cute and colorful homes built during the early 1900s mining boom.
+The area is nestled in the mountains, among cute and colorful homes built during the early 1900s mining boom.

 With dozens of restaurants, a surprising number of art galleries and countless shops, it’s easy to stroll into some gems, even by accident.
 But it’s equally easy to find yourself unimpressed with yet another tacky t-shirt shop or real estate office selling time shares.
 Let’s make sure that doesn’t happen to you.

-Here are some of the highlights we suggest our out-of-town friends visit, and as a Stay Park City patron we’ll freely share them with you.
+Here are some of the highlights we suggest our out-of-town friends visit, and as a Stay Park City patron, we’ll freely share them with you.
 Many of these recommendations are also highlighted in other sections, such as food and drinks.

 Local Tip: It’s fun to walk and explore Main Street.
 But for the non-walkers, look for the Historic Main Street Trolley, offering free rides that span the length of the popular area.

 — Best of Main Street Restaurants —

 $$$$ Contemporary country-kitchen ambiance, and the most delightful tapas.
 Fresh local offerings, bistro-style seating, this is a true favorite.
 Visit Handle website.